laike9m/ezcf/README.md

 ![](https://github.com/laike9m/ezcf/raw/master/code_compare.png)

 For instance, here we want to load file `config.json`.
-With a single line of code `import config`, everything is done and you're happy.
+With a single line of code `from config import *`, everything is done and you're happy.

 ## Install